Keely Hopkins

 Biography

-Keely Hopkins is a visual artist based in Kjipuktuk (Halifax).
-Born in Sik Ooh Kotoki (Lethbridge), Alberta on Treaty 7 Territory, Hopkins completed a Bachelor of Science in Biology in 2019 at the University of Lethbridge before pursuing visual art at NSCAD University.
+Keely Hopkins is a settler artist based in Kjipuktuk in Mi’kma’ki (Halifax, Nova Scotia).
+Born in Sikóóhkotok (Lethbridge, Alberta) on Treaty 7 Territory, Hopkins completed a Bachelor of Science in Biology in 2019 at the University of Lethbridge before pursuing visual art at NSCAD University.
 They graduated with a BFA in Photography and a minor in Art History in 2023.